MashMB/nvim-ide/README.md

 }
 ```

+### nvim-latex

+Image dedicated for LaTeX files edition.
+It is overriding the base **nvim** image.
+Conquer of completion is realized with:

+- coc-texlab

+PDF output file can be built with `:CocCommand latex.Build [file.pdf]`

 ### nvim-ojdk11

 Image dedicated for OpenJDK 11 (Java 11) development.
 It is overriding the base **nvim** image.
 Conquer of completion is